hsaghir/hsaghir.github.io/_posts/data_science/-2018-06-13-coding_tricks.md

 - convention is to give files that are Bash scripts an extension of .sh

+## NaNs

+- if error starts increasing then NaN appears afterwards: diverging due to too high learning rate
+- if NaNs appear suddenly: saturating units yielding non-differentiable gradient

+- NaN computation due to log(0) (for example if cross-entropy is used)
+- NaN due to floating point issues (to high weights) or activations on the output (could happen also in MSE)
+- $$inf * weight$$ (if haven't checked that, maybe an expert could comment on that)
+solutions: weight clipping, l2 norm, lower learning rate, small value add to log(x), different weight initialization (glorot->gaussian),

 ### profile code to understand runtime bottlenecks

 Profile your code with `sProfile` like the following command in order to understand which part of the code is taking how much time.